KeyboardKit/website/collections/_posts/2023/2023-04-05-keyboardkit-7.3.md

 Just like with autocomplete, KeyboardKit adds a bunch of protocols and state that describe how to implement dictation, after which KeyboardKit Pro adds implementations to some license tiers that just makes it work automatically after registering a pro license.

 Unlike other featuers, keyboard dictation requires a couple of steps to setup, and since it depends on deep links and shared data, the demo apps will not be able to demo this.
-Dictation will instead be added to the upcoming App Store app.
+Dictation will instead be added to the upcoming App Store app, so that you will be able to try it out without having to implement it in your app.

-There's a new chapter on dictation in the KeyboardKit 7.3 documentation, can be downloaded from the [pre-release page]({{page.release}}).
-Just download and unzip it you can preview it directly in Xcode.

 ## Appearance and theme changes